-At EOT visit, the subject will be given two options on how to be followed up:
+At EOT visit the subject will be given two options on how to be followed up:

-• The subject should be encouraged to return for all regular clinic and phone call visits until he/she completes a total of 56 weeks in the study.
-At week 56 all the procedures described for Visit 19, including sputum sampling, are to be conducted.
-The exception being procedures applicable to the pulmonary function subject subset, i.e. lung volumes, DLCO and 6MWT, which will not be performed after EOT visit.

-If the subject cannot comply or does not wish to comply with the option above, he/she will be offered to be followed up on a monthly basis via phone calls while continuing eDiary completion, until the subject completes 56 weeks in the study.
+- The subject should be encouraged to return for all regular clinic and phone call visits until he/she completes a total of 56 weeks in the study.
+At week 56 all the procedures described for Visit 19 are to be conducted - If the subject cannot comply or does not wish to comply with the option above, he/she will be offered to be followed up on a monthly basis via phone calls while continuing eDiary completion, until the subject completes 56 weeks in the study.
 No further procedures will be performed.
 The subject's decision needs to be documented and the specific section in the ICF addendum needs to be signed.